Communication Lower Bounds and Algorithms for Sketching with Random Dense Matrices

 \subsection{Datasets}

-\textbf{Metabarcoding genetic dissimilarity matrix.} For an experiment focused on matrix multiplication with a random matrix, we consider a genetic dissimilarity matrix arising in a metabarcoding application, where the dissimilarity matrix is a $10^6 \times 10^6$ symmetric matrix.\footnote{Available at \href{https://doi.org/10.57745/NKTRHO}{https://doi.org/10.57745/NKTRHO}} In this matrix, each entry represents genetic distance between a pair of diatoms~\cite{agullo2022task}.
-Following previous work, we use $r=1000$ in sketching this data \cite{agullo2023arithmetic}.
+\textbf{Metabarcoding genetic dissimilarity matrix.} For an experiment focused on matrix multiplication with a random matrix, we consider a genetic dissimilarity matrix arising in a metabarcoding application, where the dissimilarity matrix is a $10^6 \times 10^6$ symmetric matrix~\cite{DS:NKTRHO_2023}.
+In this matrix, each entry represents genetic distance between a pair of diatoms~\cite{agullo2022task}.
+Following previous work, we use $r=1000$ in sketching this data \cite{ABC+23}.

 \textbf{CIFAR-10 kernel matrix.} In order to compare Nystr\"{o}m algorithms across meaningful matrix dimensions, we use the CIFAR-10 dataset \cite{K09}, a benchmark dataset for image classification/object recognition that consists of 50,000 images of $32\times 32$ RGB pixels.
 The dataset has been used previously to study Nystr\"{o}m aproximation~\cite{frangella2023randomized}.
 We consider the data as a $50,000 \times 3072$ input matrix and compute a symmetric kernel matrix using two different kernel functions.
 To generate a kernel matrix with known rank, we use a linear kernel: $A_{ij} = K(\V{x}_i,\V{x}_j) = \V{x}_i^\Tra\V{x}_j$, where $\V{x}_i$ and $\V{x}_j$ are rows of the input matrix.
 To generate a more realistic kernel with unknown rank, we also use the radial basis function (RBF) kernel: $A_{ij} = K(\V{x}_i,\V{x}_j) = \text{exp}\left(-\frac{\|\V{x}_i - \V{x}_j\|^2}{2\sigma^2}\right)$, for some parameter $\sigma$.
 We compute Nystr\"{o}m approximation with various ranks and report the relative approximation error in \cref{tab:cifar10-error}.
 In computing the explicit reconstruction of the approximation, we construct the pseudoinverse of the core matrix using a numerical tolerance of \texttt{1e-12}.